 An unemployment extension is administered by the federal government in partnership with Virginia.
-There are two parts to the program: Emergency Unemployment Compensation (EUC) and Extended Benefits (EB).
-EUC’s federal unemployment extension was temporarily enacted during the 2008 recession to prevent harm to unemployed individuals.
-The Extended Benefits program (EB) was the permanent program created for times when Virginia’s unemployment rate rises above a certain rate.
+The Extended Benefits (EB) program was created for times when Virginia’s unemployment rate rises above a certain rate.

-Unless the federal government has activated Virginia’s unemployment benefits extension, there is nothing individuals must do to seek an extension.
-Just be on the lookout for a letter containing information about an extension, especially if your benefits are ending, or the unemployment rates are rising.
+Unless the federal government has activated Virginia’s unemployment benefits extension, there is nothing individuals must do further to seek an extension.

 The weekly benefits should be the same as they were under the original unemployment terms.
 The weekly benefit amount will only change if you have a change in income.